ethereum/remix-project/README.md

  - In Debian based OSes such as Ubuntu you may need to run `apt-get install build-essential`.
 After installing `build-essential` run `npm install rebuild`.

+## Testing

+To run the Selenium tests via nightwatch serve the app through a local web server:

+    npm run serve # starts web server at localhost:8080

+Then you will need to either:

+ 1. Have a Selenium server running locally on port 4444 along with the chromedriver installed.
+  * Run: `./node_modules/nightwatch/bin/nightwatch --env local`
+ 1. Or, install SauceConnect and run it locally `sc -u <USERNAME> -k <ACCESS_KEY>` (see .travis.yml for values)
+  * Run: `./node_modules/nightwatch/bin/nightwatch --env chrome`

 ## Usage as a Chrome Extension

 If you would like to use this as a Chrome extension, you must either build it first or pull from the `gh-pages` branch, both described above.